Oizon/Oizon.github.io/_posts/2023-08-22-naming-conventions.md

 Widely used and commonly understood acronyms and abbreviations can be used instead of the long form.
 For example HTTP or URL or ACMA.

-If the organization is home to multiple services, the field API name SHOULD be prepended with the name of the service that required the field, followed by an underscore.
+1. If the organization is home to multiple services, the field API name SHOULD be prepended with the name of the service that required the field, followed by an underscore.
-This MUST NOT be the case if there is only one service using the object.
+- [This MUST NOT be the case if only one service uses the object.]
+2. If several services use the field, or the field was origianlly requiored by a service before being used by others: the field API name MUST(but you probably won't) be prepended with the name of the service that uses the field the most, followed by an underscore.
+The Description of the field MUST indicate which service use the field.
+3. In the case the field is use differently by different services, the Description of the field MUST contain an explicit description of each use.
+4. If a field is created to host a value for technical reasons, but is not or should not be displayed to the users, the API name MUST be prefixed with TECH and an underscore.
+5. If more than 50 fields are created on an object, a consultant SHOULD consider using prefixes to group fields in the same manner as technical fields, in the format of $GROUPNAME followed by an underscore.

 ##### Demonstrative Example